ajstamm/blinks_public/game_jam_2021/sunlight_v2/README.md

 # Perennial Garden

 This game is more simulation than game.
 It runs on a series of blinks.
+To install it, you need blank blink to load it onto.

 At the beginning, all tiles are yellowish or white.
 These tiles fade and grow brighter on a four-second loop to simulate the sun rising and setting.
 They grow whiter and yellower on a variable 7.8-to-16 second loop to simulate a summer to winter season.